MSK-MOI/functional-network-analysis/README.md

 Gephi hints:

   1. Install the plugin NBM file into Gephi with Tools > Plugins > Downloaded > Add Plugin.
-Then find it under Filters > Topology > GRAPE Plot.
+Then find it under Filters > Topology > FNA Plot.
   2. Use the Force Directed Layout 2.
   3. Zoom out with the scroll wheel.
   4. Set the node size to be a function of the `absorption_time` attribute.